Murray throws 4 TD passes, unbeaten Cardinals batter Browns

 Cleveland was already missing star running back Nick Chubb (calf) and the Browns, who host Denver on Thursday night, played without both their starting offensive tackles.

-Also, quarterback Baker Mayfield appeared to reinjure his left shoulder and wide receiver Odell Beckham Jr. briefly left with a shoulder issue.
+Also, quarterback Baker Mayfield reinjured his left shoulder and wide receiver Odell Beckham Jr. briefly left with a shoulder issue.
 Mayfield committed three turnovers: two fumbles and an interception.

+Mayfield’s left arm was in a sling as addressed the media following the game.

+”I mean, it dislocated again and then slipped out again on a non-contact play, so just got to figure out a way to get better,” said Mayfield, who was asked if he plans to play Thursday night.

 The Browns were trailing 23-14 when Cardinals star defensive end J.J.
 Watt chased down Mayfield and forced a fumble by sweeping out the QB’s legs.
 Mayfield stayed down for several minutes – with Watt kneeling nearby – and was twice examined in the medical tent, but stayed in.